Configure Access Controls¶

 - OIDC user is a user that is associated with an OIDC identity provider, such as Keycloak, Okta, or other.
 If you have a user or group configured in your identity provider you can give them access to Pachyderm by configuring the Pachyderm authentication config.

 In Pachyderm, you do not explicitly grant users access to pipelines.
 Instead, pipelines infer access from their input and output repositories.
 To update a pipeline, you must have at least

 READER-level access to all pipeline inputs and at least

 WRITER-level access to the pipeline output.
 This is because pipelines read from their input repos and write to their output repos, and you cannot grant a pipeline more access than you have yourself.

-When an enterprise activation code expires, an auth-activated Pachyderm cluster goes into an
+When an enterprise activation code expires, a Pachyderm cluster with enable authentication goes into an

 When you deactivate access controls on a Pachyderm cluster by running

-pachctl auth deactivate, the cluster returns its original state that including the following changes:
+pachctl auth deactivate, the cluster returns to its original state that including the following changes:

 - All ACLs are deleted.

-- The cluster returns to being a blank slate in regards to access control.
-Everyone that can connect to Pachyderm can access and modify the data in all repos.
+- The cluster returns to being a blank slate in regards to access control, which means that everyone that can connect to Pachyderm can access and modify the data in all repos.